pousse-cafe/pousse-cafe.github.io/documentation.md

 it suitable for Pousse-Café's internal messaging (``InternalMessaging``).
 This messaging's purpose is testing, it should not be used by production code.

-Aggregate Root's ``newDomainEvent`` method returns a new instance of Domain Event implementation.

-Aggregate Root's ``emitDomainEvent`` method queues the Domain Event for emission after the Aggregate is successfully persisted.

 ### Aggregate life-cycle hooks

 An Aggregate is modified by 3 operation types: